top of page

 The Washington & Lee Political Review is a peer-reviewed undergraduate academic journal with a clear emphasis on political science and political theory.
 The Review showcases exceptional undergraduate scholarship and serves as an ambassador to the academic community at large.

-The Political Review is a non-partisan journal committed to publishing the academic work students all areas of politics and encouraging civil campus discourse.
+The Political Review is a non-partisan journal committed to publishing the academic work of students all areas of politics and encouraging civil campus discourse.

 Editors Info